 — Helen Pidd (@helenpidd) April 20, 2012

 Breivik says he partied "at least once a month" from 2010 to 2011, right "until the end".
-Went clubbing, drinking.
+Went clubbing, drinking.10.18am: The accused is asked about his relationship with his family and says it is good.

 — Helen Pidd (@helenpidd) April 20, 2012